 Unlike some towns, Central isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Central are a mix of both white- and blue-collar jobs.
 Overall, Central is a town of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Central who work in food service (18.48%), teaching (11.90%), and office and administrative support (10.83%).
+There are especially a lot of people living in Central who work in food service (14.95%), office and administrative support (11.48%), and teaching (11.33%).

-Central is a somewhat ethnically-diverse town.
+Central is an extremely ethnically-diverse town.
 The people who call Central home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Central residents report their race to be White, followed by Black or African-American.
 Central also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.46% of the town’s residents.
-Important ancestries of people in Central include German, Irish, Scottish, and Italian.
+People of Hispanic or Latino origin account for 14.88% of the town’s residents.
+Important ancestries of people in Central include German, Irish, Scottish, and Czech.

 The most common language spoken in Central is English.
 Other important languages spoken here include Spanish and Slavic languages.